EstephaniaCalvoC/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - **5-local_variables:** List all local variables and environment variables, and functions.
 - **6-create_local_variable:** Create a new local variable.
 - **7-create_global_variable:** Create a new global variable.
+- **8-true_knowledge:** Print the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.